Table of Contents

 4. Lucrative offer

-If you want people to subscribe to your blog or newsletter, you need to give something in return.
+If you want to create email list with engaged users, you need to give something in return.
 The idea here is NOT to bribe them, but instead push their intent to the limit and ensure that any interest is not lost out to indecision.
-Some ways in which this can be done is via:
+Some ways in which you can define a robust list building strategy is via:

-- Discounts or Coupons: The most commonly used exchange tactic, especially for players in the B2C industry.
+- Discounts or Coupons: The most commonly used exchange tactic in email marketing list building strategies, especially for the B2C industry.
 Results often vary according to the industry that you operate in, but it may pay to experiment with this strategy, especially if you are well-versed in your buyer personas.

 - Content Downloads: Another great reason for prospects to join your subscriber’s list, free content can be a much better alternative to discounts.
 But this is only the case when your content provides unmatched value to your ideal customers.
 This can be in the form of PDF reports, videos, ebooks, etc.